 Small herbs with stems reduced and the entire plant consisting of a single inflorescence surrounded by a basal rosette of leaves, or the stem with major branches at or near the base.
 Flowers yellow fluffy balls.
 Flowering between August and November.
 Fruits are reddish brown, tiny daisy-heads to 85 mm long and 45 mm, covered in white woolly hairs.
 Seeds are tiny brown, ovoid to 0.7 mm long and 0.4 mm wide covered in small round projections.
 Seed embryo type is spatulate.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect heads or whole plants that are brown or turning brown.
 Each head should have numerous tiny seeds.
 Place the heads in a tray for a week to dry.
 Then rub the heads gently with your hands to dislodge the seeds.
 Use a fine sieve to separate the seeds from the unwanted material.
 Be careful as the seeds are very small.
 The seeds are dark brown and ovoid in shape.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.

 |Date||Result||T0||T50||Pre-treatment | Germination medium | Incubator: Photoperiod / Thermoperiod|